Skip to content

 Meta Silently Increased Quest 3's Maximum GPU Clock Speed

-A few months ago, without an announcement, Meta increased the maximum GPU clock frequency of Quest 3, and this carried over to Quest 3S.
+A few months ago, without an announcement, Meta increased the maximum GPU clock frequency of Quest 3 with a firmware update, and this carried over to Quest 3S.

 Quest's Horizon OS dynamically adjusts the headset's GPU speed to give apps the performance they need without wasting battery when they don’t need it.
 The highest frequency is, however, reserved for apps that enable Meta's dynamic resolution feature, which automatically adjusts the resolution within a range the developer specifies to maximize quality while maintaining frame rate.